Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely!

-Báo Thanh niênBáo Thanh niên17/08/2025
+Báo Thanh niênBáo Thanh niên16/08/2025

-Vietnam women's team meets very strong opponent
+Vietnam women's team met a very strong opponent

-Entering the semi-finals of the 2025 Southeast Asian Women's Football Championship (AFF Women's Cup), the Vietnamese women's team is full of confidence as they are the only team to have won all their group matches and will be playing at home at Lach Tray Stadium ( Hai Phong ).
+Entering the semi-finals of the 2025 Southeast Asian Women's Football Championship (AFF Women's Cup), the Vietnamese women's team is full of confidence as the only team to have won all of their group matches and will be playing at home at Lach Tray Stadium ( Hai Phong ).
 Notably, this match was honored to be attended by Prime Minister Pham Minh Chinh.

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely! - Photo 1.